alvarobartt/investpy/README.md

 ## Documentation

-You can find the **complete developer investpy documentation** at: https://investpy.readthedocs.io/, hosted on [Read the Docs](https://readthedocs.org/) and generated using [sphinx](https://www.sphinx-doc.org/en/master/) with the theme [sphinx_rtd_theme](https://github.com/readthedocs/sphinx_rtd_theme) which is the standard Read the Docs theme for sphinx.
+You can find the **complete investpy documentation** at [Documentation](https://investpy.readthedocs.io/).

+__Notes__: documentation is hosted on [Read the Docs](https://readthedocs.org/) and generated using [sphinx](https://www.sphinx-doc.org/en/master/) with the theme [sphinx_rtd_theme](https://github.com/readthedocs/sphinx_rtd_theme) which is the standard Read the Docs theme for sphinx.

 ## Usage

 Even though some investpy usage examples are presented on the [docs](https://investpy.readthedocs.io/usage.html), some basic functionality will be sorted out with sample Python code blocks.
+Additionally, more usage examples can be found under [examples/](https://github.com/alvarobartt/investpy/tree/master/examples) directory, which contains a collection of Jupyter Notebooks on how to use investpy and handle its data.

 ### Recent/Historical Data Retrieval